ONykyf/nvidia390-slackbuild/README.md

 # Prerequisites:

-- `TimerForce()`, which was unexported in XLibre, should be reexported (apply the patch to xlibre-server)
+- You should either have XLibre with `IgnoreABI` and `Module` support in `OutputClass` and `TimerForce()` function reexported (get it at https://github.com/ONykyf/X11Libre-SlackBuild until these changes are not merged into a stable version), or (in particular, for X.Org) put `IgnoreABI` option in `ServerFlags` (read `10-nvidia.conf for details`)

 - `nouveau` kernel driver should be blacklisted (add `/etc/modprobe.d/BLACKLIST-nouveau.conf` to your system)

 - `nvidia.ko`, `nvidia-drm.ko`, `nvidia-uvm.ko`, and `nvidia-modeset.ko` should be in initrd to be inserted at early boot

-- You should either have XLibre with `IgnoreABI` support in `OutputClass`, or (in particular, for X.Org) put this option in `ServerFlags`

-- parameters `nvidia-drm.modeset=1`, `fbdev=1`, and `nouveau.blackist=1` were passed to kernel through GRUB (although I am only sure about the first one that it is necessary and works)
+- parameters `nvidia-drm.modeset=1` and `nouveau.blackist=1` were passed to kernel through GRUB (although I am only sure about the first one that it is necessary and works)

 # Status and caveats